deanhume/html-minifier/README.md

 =============

 A simple command line tool to minify your HTML, Razor views & Web Forms views.
 By minifying your HTML on bigger web pages, you will save on bytes that your users need to donwload.
-Less bytes equal faster web page & faster web pages equals happy users!
+Less bytes equal faster web pages & faster web pages equal happy users!

 Go from HTML that looks like this: